srilakshmikanthanp/clipbirdroid/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Clipbird Software helps you to sync your clipboard data between devices connected to a local network.
-It is a cross-platform software that works on various platforms.
+Clipbird Software helps you to sync your clipboard data between devices connected to a local  It is a cross-platform software that works on various platforms.
 It is free and open-source software that is licensed under the MIT License.
 It currently supports [`Windows`](https://github.com/srilakshmikanthanp/clipbirdesk) and `Android`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>